One-shot acceleration of transient PDE solvers via online-learned preconditioners: Introduction

-To demonstrate these advantages, we implement online preconditioner learning directly on top of the widely used numerical simulation software OpenFOAM~\citep{jasak2007openfoam}.
-Specifically, we develop PCGBandit, \ifdefined\anon \footnote{\url{www.anonymous.url}} \else \footnote{\url{www.github.com/mkhodak/PCGBandit}} \fi a modification of OpenFOAM's main symmetric positive-definite~(SPD) system solver PCG~(preconditioned conjugate gradient) that adaptively sets the preconditioner as the simulation progresses.
-The underlying learning algorithm is lightweight, with a computational overhead independent of the problem size.
+To demonstrate these advantages, we develop a practical preconditioner-learning method and implement it directly on top of the widely used numerical simulation software OpenFOAM~\citep{jasak2007openfoam}.
+Our algorithm, PCGBandit,\ifdefined\anon\footnote{\url{www.anonymous.url}}\else\footnote{\url{https://github.com/mkhodak/PCGBandit}} \fi works as a drop-in substitute for OpenFOAM's main symmetric positive-definite~(SPD) system solver PCG~(preconditioned conjugate gradient) that adaptively sets the preconditioner as the simulation progresses.
+The underlying learning procedure is lightweight, with a computational overhead independent of the problem size.
 We use it to learn multigrid and incomplete Cholesky preconditioners for four OpenFOAM tutorial simulations and two problems from the open-source MHD code FreeMHD~\citep{wynne2025freemhd}, which is built on top of OpenFOAM.
 Across these evaluations, PCGBandit obtains up to 1.5$\times$ reductions in wallclock time relative to fixed baseline preconditioners while always being at least as fast as default settings.